How to Play Middle Pins Better: The 6-Yard Circle That Turns Easy Flags Into Birdie Chances

 One side usually leaves:

-3. What does my lie do to spin and curve?
+3. What does the lie do to spin and curve?

 A clean fairway lie with a wedge is very different from:

-• a slight flyer from the first cut
+- a light flyer from the first cut

-If the lie reduces spin or increases curve, the target needs to move farther from the hole.
+If the lie reduces spin or adds curve, the target has to move farther from the hole.

 Club Rules I Actually Like